yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/manage-clusters.md

 ![Cloud Cluster Nodes tab](/images/yb-cloud/cloud-clusters-nodes.png)

-Yugabyte Cloud suppports horizontal scaling of clusters.
+YugabyteDB Managed suppports horizontal scaling of clusters.
 If your workloads have increased, you can dynamically add nodes to a running cluster to improve latency, throughput, and memory.
 Likewise, if your cluster is over-scaled, you can reduce nodes to reduce costs.
 For information on scaling clusters, refer to [Scale and configure clusters](../../cloud-clusters/configure-clusters/).